You already know what you want – so why is clarity still missing?

 Sir John Whitmore, Graham Alexander, and Alan Fine developed the GROW model in the late 1980s as a coaching conversation structure for managers helping employees think through problems, as detailed in Coaching for Performance [1].
 But the real value shows up when you turn it inward and coach yourself.

-Theeboom and colleagues’ 2014 meta-analysis of 18 peer-reviewed studies found significant positive effects of structured coaching on performance, coping, and goal attainment [2].
-And the four stages give your thinking a structure so you stop circling the same worry and actually move.
+Theeboom and colleagues’ 2014 meta-analysis of 18 peer-reviewed studies found significant positive effects of structured coaching on performance and skills, well-being, coping, work attitudes, and goal-directed self-regulation [2].
+The GROW model is one of several structured methods covered in the personal development strategies guide – and among the most useful when you have a goal but lack a clear path to it.
+The four stages give your thinking a structure so you stop circling the same worry and actually move.

 What you will learn